infosec-ucalgary/magpieCTF-2025/pwn/overflow1/readme.md

 >there is an *anomalous* username which is half of a sha1 hash for "edwardcors",
 >and the password is base64 encoded "unexonorated".

+>Also, there is a file called `suspect.txt` which hints to the fact that the
+>the number of suspects should be 3, but is actually 4.

 ## Intended Solve

 There are two exploits, ret2win and ret2libc: